WaltTeb/BareTag_Tool_Tracker/README.md

 # Setup

-Run the shell script that we have not made yet to install project dependencies
+Run the shell script that we have yet to make in order to install project dependencies This will create a working project development environment